mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 satisfying and lots of fun.

-I'm quite happy with the overall result and I believe it would look great for a fashion brand with a young target group for the Chinese market, or any other market with a strong connection to China.
+I'm quite happy with the overall result and I believe it would look great for a fashion brand with a young target group within the Chinese market, or any other market with a strong connection to China.

 ## Concept 3